 The saying is: “Our bodies are our temples.”
 Sometimes it feels that way, right?
 But they are often also our battlegrounds, our laboratories, and our wonderlands.
 The relationships we have with our bodies are one of the most complicated relationships that we will ever have.
 I grew exhausted from the quiet arguments I’ve had with my thighs as I squeezed into my skinny jeans.
 So, I wanted a better relationship with my body; a less anxious relationship; a less antagonistic relationship.
 One where I instead relished in the strength of my thighs and how they raced along the lines of my lane through a morning sprint sesh.
 One where I fueled my body and moved my body because I loved it, not because I hated it.

 I decided to turn my attention (obsession) with weight loss to how bodies function and feel.
 My training focus shifted away from the endless pursuit of a thigh-gap and towards becoming swifter, higher, and stronger.
 And what I found was that the more my mind worked with my body, instead of against it, the more my mind expanded.
 My body was teaching my mind to be resilient, persistent, tenacious, daring, confident and to fear less--not just in the gym or on the track or on my bike, but in every aspect of my life.

 I’ve taken all that I’ve learned in that process about nutrition and movement and put that into functional protein blends and training programs for you.
 Because it’s not about starving yourself to become less of you.
-It’s about fueling and training to become MORE.WANNABE’s origin story is my story.
+It’s about fueling and training to become MORE.FiTONIC’s origin story is my story.
 It’s your story.
 It’s our collective story and the book is flipped open to the chapter titled: Ready for More.
 Train your body.
 Train your mind.
 Own your hustle.
-Be who you wannabe.
+Be who you want to be.